CarInsurance.com Insights

 Rita Available Now

-A driver with a history of traffic violations pays $2,316 more annually in Michigan than an individual with a clean driving record.
+In Michigan, drivers with a history of such violations typically pay $2,316 more annually than drivers with clean records.

 Cheap car insurance rates after a speeding ticket in Michigan